 Reports resulting from the listening sessions serve as a respected information source on the status and prospects of sustainable agriculture and as such guide the Administrative Council that directs the NCR-SARE competitive grants and other programs.

 In 2007, NCR-SARE released its first Diversity Call for Proposals.
 Future NCR-SARE initiatives will encourage more participation of members of limited resource and socially disadvantaged groups.

 A growing group of people are interested in getting more local foods into the hands of more eaters -- and providing additional marketing channels for farmers to produce sustainable, local foods.
 To explore new ideas for creating local food systems on a grander scale, the NCR-SARE’s Professional Development Program (PDP) hosted a 2-day conference in Madison, WI, September 28-29, 2010.

-To bring awareness of, recognize, and pay tribute to those who have made significant contributions to NCR-SARE, the NCR SARE Administrative Council has created an NCR-SARE Hero Recognition.
+To bring awareness of, recognize, and pay tribute to those who have made significant contributions to NCR-SARE, the NCR-SARE Administrative Council has created an NCR-SARE Hero Recognitions program.

 In September 2012, NCR-SARE’s Professional Development Program began a two-year professional development and training initiative around topics of bioenergy, climate, and connecting issues such as soil carbon.

 Cover crop adoption has been increasing rapidly in the last 5 years, with an estimated 1.5 to 2.0 million acres of cover crops planted in the U.S. in 2012.
 To learn more about this trend, during the winter of 2012-13, the NCR-SARE program contracted with the Conservation Technology Information Center (CTIC) to carry out a 2012 survey of farmers who have grown cover crops.